10 Things You Need to Know About Carnival’s Steakhouse

 At Steakhouse, a cowboy steak is a hefty 18 ounces of mouthwatering, marbled magic.

-The menu is modeled after classic American steakhouses that serve fine aged beef cuts that are weighed and charbroiled to perfection by world-class chefs.
-Carnival’s Steakhouse recommends that you relax and enjoy your meal for about two and a half hours.
-That’s how much time you’ll want to fully immerse yourself in the Steakhouse experience.
+The menu is modeled after classic American steakhouses that serve fine-aged beef cuts that are weighed and charbroiled to perfection by world-class chefs.
+Carnival’s Steakhouse recommends relaxing and enjoying your meal for about one and a half hours to 2 hours.
+That’s how much time you’ll want to immerse yourself in the Steakhouse experience fully.

 The wine list of Steakhouse is recognized with the distinguished Wine Spectator Magazine’s Award of Excellence in 2019.
 Only a few thousand restaurants receive this award every year.
 Restaurants are honored with the award when wine selections are well-paired to menu items, appeal to a wide range of wine drinkers and are creatively curated and distinctive.

 Who wouldn’t want a complimentary bottle of wine at one of the best restaurants on land or sea?
-That’s what you’ll get if you make your reservation on the first or second night of your trip.
-You’ll have your choice of house wine or a discount on a premium bottle.
-Either way, the Steakhouse sommelier will help you select the perfect pairing to your entrée.
+That’s what you’ll get if you make your reservation for the first night of your trip.
+You’ll have your choice of house wine or a 50% discount on a premium bottle of wine under $100 value.
+Guests dining on the second night will receive a 50% discount on a premium bottle of wine under $100 value.
+Either way, the Steakhouse server will guide you on perfectly pairing each selected dish.

 The steakhouse has an intimate but fun atmosphere, so it can be as romantic for couples as it can be comfortable for family dinners.
 For all the elegance Steakhouse offers, why not dress the part?
 The dress code for Steakhouse is the same as the evening’s onboard dress code: either cruise casual or cruise elegant.
 Here are the quick differences — and remember, no shorts allowed in Steakhouse: